Core Idea

 - Don’t say: “Microservices provide better modularity and independent deployability”

-- Instead say: “Microservices enable us to deploy new features 40% faster without risking downtime in other features, which translates to faster time-to-market and reduced revenue risk”
+- Instead say: “Microservices enable us to deploy new features 40% faster without risking downtime in other features, translating to faster time-to-market and reduced revenue risk”

 Quantify Risk and Cost: Business stakeholders often push for speed over quality:

-- Makes the trade-off visible in business terms
+- Makes trade-offs visible in business terms rather than lecturing about technical debt

 - “Option A costs $X and delivers in Y weeks with Z risk”